 Figure 4.2-1: Steps of a Control Loop a) the four functional steps; and b) 2 steps combined into a single management function

-The "Monitoring/data collection" step is responsible for collecting and pre-processing data from managed entities or from external sources.
+- The "Monitoring/data collection" step is responsible for collecting and pre-processing data from managed entities or from external sources.

-The "Analysis" step derives insights from the available data obtained in the monitoring/data collection step.
+- The "Analysis" step derives insights from the available data obtained in the monitoring/data collection step.
 The insights provide answers to the questions, for example What is likely to happen, what has happened and why.

-The "Decision" step is responsible for deriving workflows from insights provided by the analysis step.
+- The "Decision" step is responsible for deriving workflows from insights provided by the analysis step.
 It decides which reactive, proactive or predictive actions should be taken in consideration of insights obtained in the analysis step.